 In 2018, Salesforce presented its CDP (customer data platform), Customer 360.
-At the occasion of Dreamforce 2019, the CRM company launched Customer 360 Truth, a set of services and capabilities, enabling customers to build that famous single source of truth everyone is looking for.
+At the occasion of Dreamforce 2019, the CRM company launched Customer 360 Truth, a set of services and capabilities, enabling customers to build that famous single source of truth everyone is looking for with customer data platforms.

 A single source of truth that, in the words of Patrick Stokes, Executive Vice President of Platform Shared Services at Salesforce, is the foundation for delivering smart, personalized customer experiences across every touchpoint.